alislinux/.github/profile/README.md

-# Radio New Japan Alis LGX
+# Alis Linux/GNU/X
 -----
+AN NJB CLUB

-Alis LGX is a Linux/GNU/X distribution, based on CentOS Stream.
+Alis LGX (formerly "Univalent Versatile Environment") is a Linux/GNU/X distribution, based on Arch Linux.

 # Notices for pull requests and bug reports